 If you have a surface with a lot of small detail, or if you are working on window frames and you are worried about the heat from a hot-air gun cracking the glass, it is best to use a Chemical Paint Stripper.
-Chemical paint stripper can be applied with a small, clean paintbrush, or even with an old toothbrush, to get in to detailed areas.
+A chemical paint stripper can be applied with a small, clean paintbrush, or even with an old toothbrush, to get into detailed areas.

 Bear in mind that you will nearly always need to neutralise the paint stripper before you can repaint the surface.
 Check the instructions on the paint stripper you are using to see how to do this.

-Always wear protective rubber gloves when applying chemical paint stripper, and wash any splashes from your skin immediately.
-It is also advisable to wear eye protection and work in an well-ventilated area.
+- Always wear protective rubber gloves when applying chemical paint stripper, and wash any splashes from your skin immediately.
+It is also advisable to wear eye protection and work in a well-ventilated area.

-You can buy gel or paste paint stripper as an alternative to standard paint stripper.
-This is great for stripping vertical surfaces, as it will not run and drip like standard chemical paint stripper.
+You can buy a gel or paste paint stripper as an alternative to a standard liquid paint stripper.
+This is great for stripping vertical surfaces, as it will not run and drip like liquid chemical paint stripper solutions.

 After the allotted time, scrape away the paint stripper using a wide-bladed scraper or a shave hook.